-Since 2002, Ashtanga Yoga Montreal has certified over 240 teachers through this intensive program accredited though The Yoga Alliance of North America.
+Since 2002, Ashtanga Yoga Montreal has certified over 290 teachers through this intensive program accredited though The Yoga Alliance of North America.
 We are proud of how our graduates have become leaders in their chosen fields of expertise from restorative yoga teachers to body alignment specialists to meditation teachers.
 All of our teachers at AYM are graduates of our teacher training programs.

 Friday, May 22nd to Saturday, June 6th, 2015

 In this two week section you will deepen your own personal understanding of yoga through yoga asana, pranayama and meditation.
 Plus investigation of the history and philosophy of the ancient yogis will be introduced.
 In-depth anatomy and physiology labs will support understanding of alignment and compassion.
 The principles in Hatha Yoga, Ashtanga Yoga will be focused through the lens of Ayurveda.
 (125 hour Training)

-Fee: $1500 if paid by April 10th, 2015 $1600 is paid after April 10th, 2015
+Fee: $1450 if paid by April 9th, 2015 – $1600 is paid after April 9th, 2015

 In the second two week section, the techniques of teaching will be studied, practised and refined.
 The methodology of teaching, the art of sequencing, the techniques of assisting and short term/long term lesson planning will be studied.
-There will be indepth study of philosophy through the ancient texts of The Bhagavad Gita and The Yoga Sutras.
+There will be in-depth study of philosophy through the ancient texts of The Bhagavad Gita and The Yoga Sutras.
 More detailed work in Ayurveda will be undertaken to cultivate a teacher’s perspective of long term change for students.
 (125 hour Training)

-Fee: $1500 if paid by April 17th, 2015 $1600 is paid after April 17th, 2015
+Fee: $1450 if paid by April 9th, 2015 – $1600 is paid after April 9th, 2015

 Fee – $800 plus applicable taxes paid to the director the student apprentices with.

-Who is this training designed for?* This training is for the experienced yoga student who wants to deepen their personal yoga practice and understand yoga from it’s ancient origins. * This training will provide a strong base for the person who wants to teach yoga as a career. * This course is beneficial for current teachers of other forms of Yoga to understand the principles of Yoga from the Ayurvedic perspective and how to present to these techniques skillfully to customize yoga routines for whole being healing of a student. * It is highly recommended that to participate in this course, an interested student should have a minimum of 3 – 5 years of dedicated yoga study/practice already “under their yogic belt” and prospective trainees should be able to practice the primary series of Ashtanga yoga with confidence and ease within their abilities.
-All trainings at AYM are recognized and certified through The Yoga Alliance of North America.
+Who is this training designed for?* This training is for the experienced yoga student who wants to deepen their personal yoga practice and understand yoga from it’s ancient origins. * This training will provide a strong base for the person who wants to teach yoga as a career. * This course is beneficial for current teachers of other forms of Yoga to understand the principles of Yoga from the Ayurvedic perspective and how to present to these techniques skillfully to customize yoga routines for whole being healing of a student. * It is highly recommended that to participate in this course, an interested student should have a minimum of 3 – 5 years of dedicated yoga study/practice already “under their yogic belt” and prospective trainees should be able to practice the primary series of Ashtanga yoga with confidence and ease within their abilities. * All trainings at AYM are recognized and certified through The Yoga Alliance of North America.

 The course is limited to 24 participants, so if interested, please register as soon as possible.
 Contact AYM by e-mail or phone us, 514-875-9642.
 We will be happy to answer any questions about this training or help you begin your application process.
 (Payment plans are available.
 Simply speak to the director of the course to make payment arrangements.
-One work-study position was available for the training.)Be Well and Be Yoga, Allison Ulan Director of A Balanced Approach and Training Programs at AYM
+Our work-study position has been filled for the training.)Be Well and Be Yoga, Allison Ulan Director of A Balanced Approach and Training Programs at AYM